PoppinElo/I2A2-Peru-comp/README.md

 # IA2A Peru Bank Credit Risk Evaluation Competition
 Welcome to the IA2A Peru Bank Credit Risk Evaluation Competition repository.
-This project contains scripts and notebooks to preprocess data, train machine learning models, and generate predictions for the competition.
+This project contains notebooks for preprocessing data, training machine learning models, and generating predictions for the competition.
 The project includes two approaches: one using XGBoost and another using TensorFlow for more flexibility and control over the model architecture and hyperparameters.

 License: MIT License
 Author: Kevin Juan Román Rafaele